ncrmro/quiescent/packages/server/README.md

 The manifest is an object that we build dynamically or read from a JSON file depending the the mode the server package is operating in.

-The manifest looks like this and can be found
+The manifest looks like this and can be found ad the root for the documentType directory, eg `public/posts/manifest.json`.

 ```json
 {